 Students in their senior year, fall or spring, must complete a research study paper for the major.
 The student chooses from a list of topics or books offered by professors from the Spanish section.
-Three credits.
+(Prerequisite: permission of the instructor) Three credits.

-SP 382 Coordinating Seminar/Independent Study
+SP 382 Coordinating Seminar/ Independent Study